Buick GL8: GL8 Lu Shang (2025)

-In March 2025, Buick released preview images of a lower priced version called the GL8 Lu Shang (GL8陆尚 (GL8 lùshàng)).
-It was launched on April 11, 2025 initially with the PHEV powertrain only, and features minor changes to the exterior styling, including unified headlight units rather than a split-headlight design and individual taillights rather than a light bar design.
+In March 2025, Buick released preview images of a lower priced version of the Lu Zun plug-in hybrid called the GL8 Lu Shang (GL8陆尚 (GL8 lùshàng, GL8 Onshore Business)).
+It was launched on April 11, 2025, initially with the PHEV powertrain only, and features minor changes to the exterior styling while most panels stay similar to the original 2016 model, including unified headlight units rather than a split-headlight design and individual taillights rather than a light bar design.
+The mild hybrid version of the GL8 Lu Shang was launched on June 26, 2025.
+Due to the discontinuation of the GL8 Legacy in February 2025, the Lu Shang is the new entry point into the GL8 series below the Lu Zun and Century.

-It is available with the same two powertrain options as the existing GL8 Land Business edition, a 2.0-liter turbocharged 48-volt mild hybrid, and a 392 hp 1.5-liter turbocharged plug-in hybrid system, consisting of a two-speed hybrid transmission and two motors powered by a 24.4 kWh LFP battery pack providing a 110. km CLTC range rating, for a combined range of 1420 km.
+At launch, it was available with the same two powertrain options as the GL8 Lu Zun.
+The GL8 Lu Shang is powered by a 392 hp 1.5-liter turbocharged plug-in hybrid system consisting of a two-speed hybrid transmission and two motors powered by a 24.4 kWh LFP battery pack providing a 142 km CLTC range rating, for a combined range of 1420 km.
+The standard version continues to be powered by a 2.0-liter turbocharged 48-volt mild hybrid engine.
+In late 2025, a lower priced variant with the mild hybrid system and several other features removed was introduced.